humdrum-tools/humdrum-documentation/guide/ch30/index.md

 --------------------

-The <span class="tool">record</span> command captures a stream of input MIDI data and translates this data into the Humdrum `**MIDI` representation described in [Chapter 7.](/guide/ch07) The input data is obtained from a MIDI instrument such as a keyboard synthesizer.
+The <span class="tool">record</span> command captures a stream of input MIDI data and translates this data into the Humdrum <span class="rep">MIDI</span>
+representation described in [Chapter 7.](/guide/ch07) The input data is obtained from a MIDI instrument such as a keyboard synthesizer.

 Recording commences as soon as the command is invoked and recording ceases when any key is pressed &mdash; with the exception of the space bar.
-Pressing the space bar causes a `**MIDI` barline token to be output.
+Pressing the space bar causes a <span class="rep">MIDI</span> barline token to be output.
 Measure numbers are incremented automatically beginning with measure 1.

 Only MIDI key-press activity (including after-touch) information is